 Masking bugs are subtractive.
 Each bug hides more and more of the current layer.
 When masking bugs overlay each other they may hide more of the layer too.
-You can always use the Masking Brush to override and paint areas back in hidden by the masking bugs.
+You can always use the Masking Brush to override and paint back in areas hidden by the masking bugs.